codess-aus/PL-900/PowerApps.md

 ## Power Apps Portal

 You should not use a Power Apps portal.
 Power Apps portals are used for creating customer facing external websites.

+You should use Power Apps portals for a customer facing website.
+Power Apps portals allow you to create a customer engagement website using pre-built templates.

 ## Dashboard.